saritapan25-a11y/number-guessing-game/README.md

 The program generates a random number between 1 and 10 and asks the user to guess the number.

-If the guess is incorrect, then program wil give some hint whether next number is to be greater or lesser  .
+If the guess is incorrect, then program will give some hint whether next number is to be greater or lesser  .

 program asks again until the correct number is guessed.